 With a bit of luck, the text display at the bottom will show something like the English language.
 Take a look at ‘Spotlight on… Understanding amateur Morse first, because the dialogue will be almost unintelligible to the uninitiated.

 You can also run SDR software on your own PC.
 To do this live, you’d need some external hardware to amplify the signal and do some preliminary processing but you can use SDR software to extract signals from a recording of a broad swathe of the radio spectrum.

 If you struggled to interpret live Morse signals from an online SDR, this is a sure-fire way to see MultiPSK in action.
 The SDR software we’re using is called Winrad.
 You’ll also need a recording of a section of an amateur Morse code signal.
 Although this is a WAV file, it’ll sound odd if you listen to it normally because it’s a broadband recording.

 WINRAD: Turn your own PC into an SDR using Winrad.
 You’ll need extra hardware if you want to do this live, but you can extract signals from a recording using software alone.
 You’ll find an example at www.dk3qn.com/wfSDRwav

 You’ll soon find your way around Winrad’s interface.
-Virtually all the signals in this part of band are Morse, which will give you plenty of opportunity to use MultiPSK.
+Virtually all the signals in this part of the band are Morse, which will give you plenty of opportunities to use MultiPSK.